Who We Are

-Philip Mattison is the Digital Content Manager with responsibility for the website, blog, social media and other communications.
+Philip Mattison is the Digital Content & Communications Manager with responsibility for the website, blog, social media and other communications.
 He works to represent, promote and develop the work and resources of the BBC Writersroom in digital spaces, including new forms of storytelling.

 Alongside us is a team of freelance professional script readers who work on the script calls, talent searches and competitions.